thanos-io/thanos/docs/operating/cross-cluster-tls-communication.md

 ---
-title: Running Thanos using Envoy to proxy connections to external sidecars
+title: Configuring Thanos Secure TLS cross-cluster Communication
 type: docs
 menu: operating
 ---

-# Running Thanos using Envoy to proxy connections to external sidecars
+# Configuring Thanos Secure TLS cross-cluster Communication

-If want to run Thanos within a cluster, allowing insecure connections to other Thanos components, while simultaneously allowing secure (TLS) connections to remote sidecars, you will need to setup a proxy server.
+If you want to run Thanos within a cluster, allowing insecure connections to other Thanos components (within the cluster typically), while simultaneously allowing secure (TLS) connections to remote sidecars, you will need to setup a proxy server.

-Envoy can be implemented with a sidecar container (example shown here) within the Thanos Querier pod.
-It will perform TLS origination to connect to secure remote sidecars while forwarding their communications unencrypted back to Thanos Querier (within the pod).

-## Envoy

-Envoy is a proxy server that has good HTTP2 and gRPC support and is relatively straightforward to configure for this purpose.

-### Scenario
+## Scenario

 You have an "Observer Cluster" that is hosting Thanos Querier along with Thanos Storegateway you also have a Thanos Sidecar that you would like to connect to within the cluster.

-However you also need to connect from the querier to several remote instances of Thanos Sidecar within a cluster (The following example configs assume the use of NGINX Ingress in the remote cluster).
+However you also need to connect from the querier to several remote instances of Thanos Sidecar within a cluster (For example NGINX Ingress, of which the configs below are based on).

-Of course you want to use TLS to encrypt the connection to the remote clusters, but you don't want to use TLS within the cluster (to reduce no. of ingress, provisioning certificates, custom helm charts as most don't expose cert config for components other than querier etc.) You may also want to use client cert authentication to these remote clusters in that case see envoy v3 example.
+Of course you want to use TLS to encrypt the connection to the remote clusters, but you don't want to use TLS within the cluster (to reduce no. of ingresses, pain of provisioning certificates etc.) You may also want to use client cert authentication to these remote clusters for improved security (see envoy v3 example).

-In this scenario you need to use a proxy as described above.
-You will need to do the following steps:
+In this scenario you need to use a proxy server.
+Further guidance below.

+### Envoy

+Envoy can be implemented as a sidecar container (example shown here) within the Thanos Querier pod.
+It will perform TLS origination to connect to secure remote sidecars while forwarding their communications unencrypted back to Thanos Querier.

+Envoy(https://www.envoyproxy.io/) is a proxy server that has good HTTP2 and gRPC support and is relatively straightforward to configure for this purpose.

  - Configure an envoy sidecar container to the Thanos Querier pod (unfortunately this also isn't supported by a lot of Thanos charts) an example pod config is below (see `deployment.yaml`)
  - Make sure that the envoy sidecar has the correct certificates (using a mounted secret) and a valid configuration (using a mounted configmap) an example envoy config is below (`envoy.yaml`)